joquack/solo-project-again/README.md

 4. Setup your DATABASE and your USER with the PASSWORD for your postgreSQL with what you used in the .env

-5. Migrate and seed your database using:
+5. Migrate and seed the database using:
 ```
 npx dotenv sequelize db:create
 npx dotenv sequelize db:migrate